Facebook pixel How to Become an Instructional Designer - GSEP Blog | Pepperdine GSEP Skip to main content

 The same goes for school administrators or other leaders in education.
 If you've previously worked as a school principal, chief academic officer, or in a similar role, you're probably already familiar with learning design & technology, making it a natural transition.

-No matter which path you choose, completing a Master's in Learning Design and Technology will give you the extra knowledge and hands-on experience that prospective employers are looking for in instructional designers.
+No matter which path you choose, completing a Master's in Education with a concentration in Leadership in Learning Design and Technology will give you the extra knowledge and hands-on experience that prospective employers are looking for in instructional designers.

-Become an Instructional Designer with an MS in Learning Design and Technology
+Become an Instructional Designer with an MS in Education with a concentration in Leadership in Learning Design and Technology

-Pepperdine University's Graduate School of Education and Psychology offers an MS in Learning Design and Technology program that can be completed in 20 months.
+Pepperdine University Graduate School of Education and Psychology offers an MS in Education with a concentration in Leadership in Learning Design and Technology program that can be completed in 15 months.
 The program is designed for individuals who want to advance their careers in instructional design and technology and features a learning format that allows students to participate in a cohort model while choosing between either online or in-person options every term.

-What You'll Learn in an Instructional Design and Technology Master's Program
+What You'll Learn in Instructional Design and Technology

 The comprehensive program includes instructional designers and technologist student support, evaluation, theory, the latest instructional technology, as well as opportunities to engage in meaningful community-building with peers and program leaders.

-In the Master's in Learning Design and Technology program, students will learn:
+In the Master's in Education with a concentration in Leadership in Learning Design and Technology program, students will learn:

-How an Instructional Design and Technology Master's Program Will Benefit Your Career
+How a MS Education with a Concentration in Leadership in Learning Design and Technology Degree Will Benefit Your Career

 Even if you already have a strong background in education or the specific subject area you'd like to specialize in, getting an advanced degree in instructional design has many benefits that will take your skills and career to the next level.